PSU-ICDS/icds_docs/docs/03_SubmittingJobs.md

 The `open` compute account is entirely adequate for most individual users and for many use cases.

 The `open` compute account can be specified using the `--account open` or `-A open` resource directive.
 To specify the partition, the `--partition <partition>` or `-p <partition>` resource directive is used.

-RR does offer a free compute account, so users must submit jobs to a compute account provided by a paid compute allocation.

 ### Compute Allocations